 Is there anything as stylish and beautiful as the MX-5 Miata?
 As a new model, you can get this sporty convertible for under $30k.
 However, it’s simple to find a used model to fit any budget, with so many pre-owned Mazdas on the market.

 Research the four generations to see which one suits you the best.
 If you are an enthusiast, you’ll likely want the first generation with its unique headlight design.
 However, the second generation also offers some superior upgrades and a nice rear window.
 Above all, the newest model is the lightest, providing minimalistic appeal with an updated engine.

 4. Fiat 124 Spider Abarth

 A top rival to the Mazda is this Fiat convertible.
-You can’t get a new model, but it was around four years, so it’s easy to find one on the used market.
-This rear-wheel-drive, front-engine roadster was actually produced on the same line as the MX-5, so you know there’s a lot in common, other than this car often be found slightly cheaper.
+You can’t get a new model, but it was around for four years, so it’s easy to find one on the used market.
+This rear-wheel-drive, front-engine roadster was actually produced on the same line as the MX-5, so you know they have a lot in common – though this car often be found slightly cheaper.